 Intro from my Dream TV Show in the USA

 THE MEANING OF YOUR DREAMS

 There’s no doubt that dreams are essential for our health and well-being.
-They are a safety valve, as important as eating or drinking, for without them our frustrations and anxieties would overwhelm us.
+They are a safety valve, as important as eating or drinking, for without dreams our stress, frustrations and anxieties would simply overwhelm us.

 Most dreams don’t fit into neat categories.
 They’re unique, and it’s how you interpret them that counts.
 However there are some dreams that we all have in common.
 Now find out what your dreams are saying about you: